sysid/twbm/README.md

 Generic URI manager for the command line.

 Features:
-- manages URIs in sqlite database
+- full-text search across URIs, manages URIs in sqlite FTS database
-- know how to open HTTP URLs, directories, files (e.g. Office, Images, ....)
+- knows how to open HTTP URLs, directories, files (e.g. Office, Images, ....)
 - can execute URIs as shell commands via the protocol prefix: 'shell::'
   URI-Example: `shell::vim +/"## SqlAlchemy" $HOME/document.md`
-- full-text search across URIs
 - tags for URI classification
 - check tags for consistency when adding new bookmark
 - pipe search results downstream for collective action, e.g. update, open, ...
 - open group of URIs non-interactively, e.g. open all URIs regarding Poker simultaneously
+- can be integrated with URI navigator [vimania-uri](https://github.com/sysid/vimania-uri)

 Inspired by https://github.com/jarun/buku.
 If you are happy using [buku](https://github.com/jarun/buku), by all means stick with it.
 It is battle tested.